Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 All right, Curly.
 Enough’s enough.
 You can’t eat the Venetian blinds; I just had them installed on Wednesday.

-In case you’re curious, Gittes’ unfiltered cigarettes are Lucky Strike.
+In case you’re curious, Gittes’ unfiltered cigarettes are Lucky Strikes.
 This is seen in a quick close-up of him smoking when the accurately pre-war gold “Lucky Strike” lettering is visible.